Frank Koss and Mobility Assist Dog Pinta

 Thank you to all those who made this partnership possible:

-Special Thanks – The Inmate Handlers at the Federal Correctional Institution, Faribault
+Special Thanks – The Inmate Handlers at the Minnesota Correctional Facility, Faribault

 Dog Donor – Guide Dog Foundation